-We say that circle $\Gamma$ is \emph{perpendicular} to circle $\Delta$ (briefly $\Gamma\perp \Delta$) if they intersect and the lines tangent to the circle at one point (and therefore both points) of intersection are perpendicular.
+We say that the circle $\Gamma$ is {}\emph{perpendicular} to the circle $\Omega$ (briefly $\Gamma\perp \Omega$) if they intersect and the lines tangent to the circles at one point (and therefore, both points) of intersection are perpendicular.

-Similarly, we say that circle $\Gamma$ is perpendicular to a line $\ell$ (briefly $\Gamma\perp \ell$) if $\Gamma\cap\ell\ne \emptyset$ and $\ell$ perpendicular to the tangent lines to $\Gamma$ at one point (and therefore both points) of intersection.
-According to Lemma~\ref{lem:tangent}, it happens only if the line $\ell$ pass through the center of $\Gamma$.
+Similarly, we say that the circle $\Gamma$ is perpendicular to the line $\ell$ (briefly $\Gamma\perp \ell$) if $\Gamma\cap\ell\ne \emptyset$ and $\ell$ is perpendicular to the tangent lines to $\Gamma$ at one point (and therefore, both points) of intersection.
+According to Lemma~\ref{lem:tangent}, this happens only if the line $\ell$ passes thru the center of~$\Gamma$.